Statistics report that 70% of Digital Transformation projects fail, with $900B being wasted in 2018.

 In Summary

-Creating Digital Transformation should always begin with discovery sessions on why this project in being undertaken and how it can shape and influence a better employee experience.
+A Digital Transformation Project should always begin with discovery sessions on why this project in being undertaken and how it can shape and influence a better employee experience.

-Once this goal has been created, setting the right measurements and metrics is vital to continuously measure changes throughout transformation
+Once this goal has been created, setting the right measurements and metrics is vital to continuously measure changes throughout the digital transformation.

-The use of Experience Data has never been more vital to help measure and identify where your end-users pain points are and how you can improve their experience.
+The use of Experience Data is becoming an integral part of digital transformation projects as it enables you to measure and identify where your end-users' pain points are as well as how to improve their overall IT experience.